Service Provider Survey

 Submissions should be provided no later than Monday 7 January 2019 (for those larger providers that received a letter dated 23 November 2018) and Friday 8 February 2019 for all other providers.

 The Commissioners would be assisted by submissions being received within the timeframes identified.

-Should you wish to make a further submission to the Royal Commission, there will be
+Should you wish to make a further submission to the Royal Commission, there will be opportunities to do so.

 If your organisation did not receive an invitation to make an early submission, you can send an email to ACRCenquiries@royalcommission.gov.au to clarify whether your organisation should have received an invitation.